d2l-ai/d2l-en/chapter_builders-guide/parameters.md

 might have observed in the models defined previously.
-When a model is defined via the `Sequential` class, we first need to initialize the network to generate the parameters dict.
-In the parameters dict, we can access any layer's parameters through keys of the dictionary.
+When a model is defined via the `Sequential` class, we first need to initialize the network to generate the parameters dictionary.
+We can access any layer's parameters through the keys of this dictionary.
 :end_tab:

 We can inspect the parameters of the second fully connected layer as follows.